5 reasons manual testing needs to evolve

 Manual QA Should Lead and Manage Testing Automation

 If you’re still testing manually, and you want to make the shift, be sure to bring your current testing team on board to manage the switch.
-Manual QA teams are often built close to business units, so they are well informed on business focus.
-That means, with the switch, manual testers will help the team focus on business-critical quality for two reasons:
+Manual QA teams are often built close to business units, so they are well-informed on the business focus.
+This means that with the switch, manual testers will help the team focus on business-critical quality for two reasons:

-1. Manual testers know how to test right.
-Test design and expertise is needed everywhere, not just in the QA team: help your developers build better unti-testing and help your Ops team to create better quality gates.
+Manual testers know how to test right.
+Test design and expertise are needed everywhere, not just in the QA team: help your developers build better unit-testing and help your Ops team to create better quality gates.

-2. Manual testers know what needs to be tested.
-Developers' tests are built to verify "the happy path" while testers urge to find all the flaws in the flow.
+Manual testers know what needs to be tested.
+Developers' tests are built to verify "the happy path", while testers urge to find all the flaws in the flow.
 Share your vision and help your team build automated scripts that explore all the hidden bugs.

 Learn more about Allure tools